© Crown copyright 2021

 - advising passengers of the need to travel safely and observe social contact rules

-- advising passengers to check the national lockdown rules and associated travel guidance
+- advising passengers to check the current rules and associated travel guidance

 - sharing messages encouraging passengers to download the NHS COVID-19 app and to check in if they enter a venue during their journey that has an official NHS COVID-19 QR code poster at its entrance